kirillsmirnov1/unity-utils/Runtime/UnityUtils/Variables/Readme.md

 - Select GameObject which will be active before any of saved XVariables would be used;
 — Add `InitScriptableObjects` component to it;
 - In `InitScriptableObjects` set all XVariables you want to save;
-- Every scene can have it own `InitScriptableObjects`.
+- Every scene can have its own `InitScriptableObjects`.

 ## Inject